basavyr/163Lu-New-TSD4-Formalism/README.md

 ## Further Analysis With Regards to the Nuclear Stability of $^{163}$Lu

 The nucleus is analyzed in terms of its critical points, or the regions where the deformed shapes exhibit certain properties (e.g. different wobbling regimes, axial symmetry, forbidden states).
-This project is introduced in the following [issue](https://github.com/basavyr/163Lu-New-TSD4-Formalism/issues/5).
+This addition is introduced in the following [issue](https://github.com/basavyr/163Lu-New-TSD4-Formalism/issues/5).

+Some key concepts which are of interest for the overall topic are:

+1. $\mathcal{H}(\theta,\varphi)$: The energy function of $^{163}$Lu - providing the classical energy expression for the isotope, approximated in the minimum points.
+2. The critical points of the energy function
+3. The extreme (**minimum**) points of the energy function across the $\theta - \varphi$ intervals.
+4. Graphical representations with the evolution of the energy function w.r.t. a set of deformation parameters.

 > **More information with regards to this part of the project can be seen [here](EnergyFunction.md).**
+>
 Additional information regarding the workflow of this project can be found on this [Roam document](https://roamresearch.com/#/app/basavyr/page/xf-zGkA_-).